 Grade reports are no longer mailed to students.
-Students are required to access their grades on-line via Banner Web using their userid and pin number.
+Students are required to access their grades on-line via Banner Web using their user id and pin number, which were e-mailed to each student's East Georgia College e-mail account by the start of a new semester.
 Students may request a copy of the grades by visiting the Office of the Registrar.
-Early intervention grade reports are mailed to students experiencing academic difficulty by the midterm of the semester by the Vice President for Academic Affairs.
-Academic Standing letters are mailed to students following the end of each semester.
+Early intervention grade reports are mailed to students experiencing academic difficulty by the midterm of each semester by the Vice President for Academic Affairs.
+If at the end of the semester you are no longer on Good Standing, the Office of the Vice President for Academic Affairs will send an Academic Standing letter to you.